 - Pay your premium in one go

-It’s typically cheaper to pay for your insurance in one lump sum.
-A monthly payment plan can cost more because insurance providers often charge interest on the instalments.
-Our quote page will show you the differences in prices to help you choose.
+It’s typically cheaper to pay your yearly insurance in one lump sum.
+A monthly payment plan will most probably have interest charges on top of the instalments.

-Most of us assume that third party cover is the cheapest option and a comprehensive policy the most expensive, but that is not always the case.
-It’s best to check all cover types to see which premium is the cheapest for you, if price is a priority.
+Most of us assume that third party is the cheapest cover and comprehensive the most expensive, but that’s not always the case.
+If price is a priority, check a range of cover types to see if a cheaper premium could suit your needs.

-If you know a more experienced driver who may also use the car, adding them to your policy might save you money.
+If you can add an experienced driver who also uses the car (such as a parent or older sibling) to your policy, it could save you money.
 Even an occasional experienced extra driver with a good driving record could make a difference.
-Just make sure they do actually drive your car, otherwise you could invalidate your insurance policy.
-And remember, you must never put forward the more experienced person as the main driver if that isn’t actually the case.
-This is known as 'fronting', which is a type of fraud and is illegal.
+Just remember, they should actually drive the car every now and again.
+But don’t put them forward as the main driver if this isn’t the case.
+This is known as car insurance fronting and is illegal.

 Your insurance provider will need to know how many miles you think you’ll drive in a year.
 If you’re only likely to use your car during holidays or at weekends, then declaring a low annual mileage estimation could cut the cost of your premium.